-Talking to me as part of our Art Related Noise Podcast series with Art Republic.
+Talking to me as part of our Art Related Noise Podcast series with Enter Gallery.
 He explains just how his work has evolved from those beginnings.
 It’s progressed and he tells me that ten years ago his work would have been more long the lines of people with animals heads.
 Or at least people with animal elements mixed into them.
 He tells me that he’s now moved into something more “psychedelic or cosmic.”

 Archetypes and Iconography